-Jaclyn E. Heikkila is a Restoration Coordinator at Friends of the Rouge focused on putting together the annual Rouge Rescue cleanup event, implementing the Rain Gardens to the Rescue program, and leading monitoring efforts of invasive European Frogbit in the Rouge watershed.
+Jaclyn E. Heikkila is a Restoration Coordinator at Friends of the Rouge focused on educating the public about rain gardens at presentations, events and during our Master Rain Gardener course, implementing the Rain Gardens to the Rescue program, and leading restoration activities in the Rouge watershed.

 Prior to working at Friends of the Rouge, Jaclyn was an intern with the U.S. Fish and Wildlife Service monitoring Piping Plover and bat habitats, an intern with the Michigan Wildlife Conservancy working on rare mammal research, a lab assistant at the MSU Museum working on carnivore skull development, and a 2016 Glassen Scholar while studying at Michigan State University.
 She graduated from Garden City High School in 2013 and went on to earn her Associates in Science at Schoolcraft College in 2015 and her Bachelor of Science in Fisheries and Wildlife at Michigan State University in 2018.